-High Energy Stray Rescue Kitten
+High-Energy Stray Rescue Kitten

-High Energy Kitten
+Would the High Energy Kitten Be Adopted?

-HIgh Energy Kitten.
+High Energy Kitten.
 That’s my face book moniker.
 Or it would be if I went on Facebook, but I don’t need to.
 You see, I am a cat.
 We have all sorts of telepathic communication and mind-reading skills.
 We don’t need anything as primitive and crude as writing.

 My foster mom worries about me.
 She sees things from her human perspective, poor darling.
 When mom learned that the neighbors who were temporarily watching me were going to take me to the “Shelter,” she couldn’t allow that to happen.
 The Shelter can be synonymous with the crematorium at Auschwitz for us strays.